nyorain/vil/docs/env.md

   sure the framerate isn't too high.
 Rendering the vil UI locks mutexes and a high debug UI framerate might slow down your application.
   (Less important now that most critical sections in UI rendering are short)

+- `VIL_WAIT_SURFACE={0, 1}`, default 0.
+Wait until the application has created
+  a surface object until the window is initialized.
+Fixes window initialization for DXVK.
+If you have a compute-only application, this needs to be 0.